jayarnim/jayarnim/README.md

 ### 👀 **I FOCUS ON**

-  - `Analyzing` personal preference from his or her choices
+  - `Analyzing` his or her choices and `Predicting` personal preference

   - `Recommending` a lifesytle that suits personal preference